OpenSmock/PharoStreamDeck/yearSelector/YearSelectorPharo/YearSelectorPharo JavaScript part/Release/README.md

 Click on the **zinc** package and scroll to the bottom until you attain **Zinc-WebSocket-Core**.
 Right-click on it and select **Load**.

 # How to use it
-The YearSelectorPhaeo action permits the user to set a value to be taken by the plugin when clicked (0, 5, 10, 15 or 20). \
+The YearSelectorPharo action permits the user to set a value to be taken by the plugin when clicked (0, 5, 10, 15 or 20). \
 When a key is pressed, its background color will be set to blue, and the last key pressed will revert to its original state (which is to say that its background will lose its blue status). \
 <img width="107" alt="yearselectorpharo action list" src="https://github.com/OpenSmock/PharoStreamDeck/assets/76944457/c4851239-fcb6-40ca-90ff-7f94916f9f95">